 why does this matter?

-On the tablet “work from everywhere” sounds a perfect fit for a global company but the reality sounds more trivial.
+On the tablet “work from everywhere” sounds a perfect fit for a global company, but the reality seems more trivial.

 Co-location or team distribution addresses a couple of challenges that are not functional like communication, over alignment, over management, engagement.

 “The collocation of software development teams undertakes to increase the ease, frequency and interaction of communication within the team, reduce the time taken to complete a project, and improve the productivity and performance of the team “.
 (Cockburn, 2002; Cockburn and Highsmith, 2001)